Professor-G/MicroLIA/docs/source/Examples.rst

 .. figure:: _static/accuracy_1.png
     :align: center
 |
-The accuracy is 0.87, that's very good, but to be more certain, let's classify some random variable lightcurves.
+The accuracy is approximately 90%, that's very good, but to be more certain, let's classify some random variable lightcurves.
 The photometry for 91 OGLE II variable stars can be :download:`downloaded here <variables.zip>`.

 .. code-block:: python